hsutter/cppfront/README.md

 - with the same level of tool support other languages enjoy.

 Know what I mean?
 "C++, the powerful and expressive parts" without "C++, the cumbersome and dangerous parts."
-That C++ is a fun language.
+That C++ is an awesome language.
 More like that please.

 We've already been improving C++'s safety and ergonomics with every ISO C++ release, but they have been "10%" improvements.
 We haven't been able to do a **"10x"** improvement primarily because we have to keep 100% syntax backward compatibility.